Last updated: June 2021

 - Financial details such as your income, salary and bank account details to process pension payments or benefits.

 We would only hold special-category data (sensitive information), such as a description of your physical or mental health, if you have given us permission (consent) to hold this because you need to retire early due to ill health.

 When we receive your personal information, we will use, analyse, store and keep it for a number of purposes, including the following.

 - To provide quotations for either removing risk from the scheme or providing reinsurance for another insurance provider.

 - To administer and support an insurance contract that the trustee may buy or has bought from us to protect scheme member benefits or provide reinsurance benefits.

 - To make sure that we accurately pay the correct benefits and claims to the appropriate scheme members in connection with the insurance contract or reinsurance benefits.
 In some cases we may use computer systems to make automated decisions or to carry out profiling (automated processing of personal information, including using personal information to evaluate certain personal aspects, and in particular to analyse or predict aspects concerning that person’s health, including assessing risks) based on the personal information we have received from the trustee, the trustee adviser or an insurance provider.
-We will automatically process your information along with information about the other members of the scheme to help us manage the scheme risks or reinsurance contract, for example setting mortality assumptions (rates of death) for specific schemes, and to report on longevity risks (risks relating to how much longer people live) and related demographic risks (risks relating to the social and economic characteristics of a population, for example age, gender, income level, marital status, occupation and so on).
+We will automatically process your information along with information about the other members of the scheme to help us manage the scheme risks or reinsurance contract, (for example, setting mortality assumptions (rates of death) for specific schemes), and to report on longevity risks (risks relating to how much longer people live) and related demographic risks (risks relating to the social and economic characteristics of a population, such as age, gender, income level, marital status, occupation and so on).